 - Be underwritten by an insurance and claims company based in the United States (no international insurance companies, travel insurance or short term medical plans);

-- Provide access to local doctors, specialists, hospitals and other health care providers in the Vanderbilt University area;
+- Provide access to doctors, specialists, hospitals and other health care providers in the area the student resides;

 - Cover inpatient and outpatient hospital expenses, outpatient surgical expenses, inpatient and outpatient mental health, prescription drugs, laboratory tests and x-rays, physical therapy, maternity, and home health care;

-- Provide coverage for medical evacuation and repatriation of remains (international student requirement only);
+- Provide coverage for medical evacuation and repatriation of remains;

 - Have an in-network deductible no greater than $250 per policy year;

 - Provide immediate coverage for pre-existing conditions with no waiting period for services;